alexjlockwood/roll-off-club/docs/rolls/closed-open-open-closed.md

 The "Open-Closed" roll gets its name is for having an open start and a confined ending.

+!!! tip

+    Open-Closed is the only blue roll that has *gold edges*.
+Read more about [recognizing variations](../advanced/recognizing-variations.md).

 ### What to remember

 * **Starts with 3 jumps.** Most variations you'll want to start on blue to take advantage of this space.